 Over the past decade and a half, LASIK has emerged as one of the safest and most successful surgeries of any variety.
 Millions of people around the globe have been able to regain their visual independence and reduce or eliminate their reliance on eyeglasses and contact lenses thanks to LASIK.
-In recent years, wavefront mapping technology has made the procedure even safer and more dependable, allowing the skilled surgeons of Columbus & Perfection Lasers, our Pennsylvania LASIK center, to provide truly customized treatment.
+In recent years, wavefront mapping technology has made the procedure even safer and more dependable, allowing the skilled surgeons of Columbus Lasik Vision, our Pennsylvania LASIK center, to provide truly customized treatment.
 We have been able to provide consistently outstanding results while minimizing incidents of complications and side effects.

 Despite the impressive success rates of the LASIK and custom LASIK procedures, all surgeries involve some degree of risk.
 Even in the case of a surgery with the safety record of LASIK, complications, though rare, can occur.
-While experienced surgeons, such as those at Columbus & Perfection Lasers, use the most advanced technology and finely honed surgical skills to ensure the best results possible, the ultimate aim of LASIK researchers and practitioners everywhere is to lower the complication rate to as close to zero as can be achieved.
+While experienced surgeons, such as those at Columbus Lasik Vision, use the most advanced technology and finely honed surgical skills to ensure the best results possible, the ultimate aim of LASIK researchers and practitioners everywhere is to lower the complication rate to as close to zero as can be achieved.

 One particularly promising technology represents a substantial step in the direction of that goal.
 Named after Leon C. LaHaye, MD, the man behind its development, the LAHayeSIK method could revolutionize the LASIK industry, dramatically lowering the risk of complications and ensuring that more patients will achieve their desired results without the need for retreatment or enhancement.